repo-sumit/MAD_1/README.md

 📃 License
-MIT License © 2025 Your Name
+MIT License © 2025 Sumit

-Made with ❤️ using Flask.
+Made with ❤️ using Flask (Python).

 ---